simpleledger/slp-list.js/README.md

 ## slp-list

-This package includes simple queries to SLPDB that will provide a list of SLP token holders and balances for any previous blockchain height.
+This package includes simple queries to SLPDB to list token addresses and balances for any previous blockchain height.

 This library can:

-* List token holder addresses and balances
+* List balances for all token holder addressees
-* List token holder individual coin values and coin age
+* List individual UTXO coin values, coin age, block height, and address

-Applications can then use this information to:
+Applications can use this information to:

-* Distribute Bitcoin Cash dividends to token holders pro-rata
+* Distribute Bitcoin Cash rewards to token holders pro-rata
 * Airdrop existing token holders with new SLP tokens pro-rata
 * Build a token staking rewards systems using coin age

 Users should double-check the results since SLPDB may be out of sync or corrupted.

-### BCH Dividend Demo
+### CLI Demo

-This demo prints receiver list and calculated pro-rata BCH dividend payout amount.
-Copy/Paste the resulting list into Electron Cash.
+This demo allows the user to print SLP lists to the console.
+User can then copy/paste list result into Electron Cash to distribute BCH rewards.

 ![demo image](./demo.png)